Hand-held Calculators

 Four-function.

-The Busicom LE-120A was the first pocket-sized calculator, the first calculator using an LED display (12-digits), and the first hand-held calculator using a "calculator on a chip" integrated circuit (made by Mostek).
+The Busicom LE-120A was the first calculator small enough to be truly described as "pocket-sized", the first calculator using an LED display (12-digits), and the first hand-held calculator using a "calculator on a chip" integrated circuit (made by Mostek).

 1971